Shelly Bay: Geography and wildlife

+Use by Māori, the military and artists

 Māori history and European land purchase

 In the 1820s and 1830s, a collection of peoples from multiple Māori iwi (tribes), including Te Āti Awa, Taranaki, Ngāti Ruanui, and Ngāti Tama, migrated to the region.
 This group became known as Taranaki Whānui ki te Upoko o te Ika.
 The village sited at the northern end of the bay was named Maru-Kai-Kuru.

 In 1839 the bay was bought by the New Zealand Company along with most of Wellington.
 The deed of purchase would later be described as "seriously" flawed.
 It was in English only and had no map to define boundaries.
+The Crown assumed ownership of the area two years later, and perhaps in acknowledgement for the flawed purchase agreement, assigned one-tenth of the land to Taranaki Whanui, though this put pressure on people to move from lands to places that were not adequate to sustain their way of life.

-Defence Installations
+Defence installations

 Coastal mining

 By the 1880s, Shelly Bay was under the private ownership of Coutts Crawford.
 In 1886, the Crown requisitioned the land for defence purposes under the Public Works Act, and in the following years, became the site for an anti-submarine mine depot.
 This was a part of the major build-up of New Zealand's coastal defences during the late Victorian era, due to hostilities and fears of a Russian naval attack.
 By 1895, coastal defences in Wellington extended over the whole of the northern area of Watts Peninsula from Scorching Bay to Shelly Bay.
 Their task was to maintain harbour defence mines to fend off potential attacking Russian Navy ships if they arrived through the inlet towards the city.
 The installation was operated by the Wellington Submarine Mining Volunteers.

 In 1891, the base was the site of an explosion, killing one man.
 An inquest was held, with its jury concluding that the accident occurred through the "accidental explosion of gun-cotton", but there was not sufficient direct evidence to determine what caused the explosion.
 A memorial plaque for Sapper Penfold, Sergeant Wilson, Corporal Bramley and Lance Corporal Palmes, of the Wellington Submarine Mining Volunteers, is located in Old St Paul's, Wellington.

+In 1895, Māori prisoners were put to work in Shelly Bay.
+These prisoners were followers of Parihaka leaders.
+The work included helping to build the road from Shelly Bay to Scorching Bay.